kubernetes/kubernetes/docs/design/extending-api.md

 the following conversion.
 Kinds are expected to be of the form `<CamelCaseKind>`, and the `APIVersion` for the object is expected to be `<api-group>/<api-version>`.
-To prevent collisions, it's expected that you'll use a fully qualified domain name for the API group, e.g. `example.com`.
+To prevent collisions, it's expected that you'll use a DNS name of at least three segments for the API group, e.g. `stable.example.com`.

 For example `stable.example.com/v1`